TRU Nursing History

 Some grads return to join faculty

-The School of Nursing at TRU is 45 years old now in 2018.
+The School of Nursing at TRU was 45 years old in 2018.
 Throughout these years, there were many challenges and opportunities for the program.
 The faculty has a lot of pride in the high quality of the graduates from the program and has worked diligently to maintain that quality.
 The future will continue to offer challenges.
 One of these challenges will be the recruitment and retention of qualified faculty.
 A recent occurrence is that some of the graduates of the program have returned to be appointed as faculty members.
 We believe that this is very positive and that some of the faculty, along with others, will continue to work diligently to maintain the established base and tradition while seizing opportunities for new and exciting initiatives in the future, so that TRU will continue to be a leader in nursing education.

 School continues to evolve

 On March 31, 2004, UCC's full provincial university status was announced.
 On September 22, 2004 BC's newest university was named Thompson Rivers University.
 From 2003 to 2010, TRU collaborated with UBC to offer the UBC Masters in Nursing program.
 In 2008 the Licensed Practical nursing Program begun at the TRU Williams Lake Campus and the return to Registered Nurse Practice Program begun being offered by TRU, Open Learning.
 In 2010 TRU added an Aboriginal Pathways to Health Careers Certificate program and the Health Care Assistant program grew from the Home Support Resident Care program.
-Today is an exciting day for TRU school of Nursing and the University continues to evolve.
+Today is an exciting day for TRU school of Nursing and the university continues to evolve.